Pradhan Mantri Garib Kalyan Yojana (PMGKY): All you need to know

 Pradhan Mantri Garib Kalyan Yojana (PMGKY) was launched by the Government of India in 2016.
 Income taxpayers are given an opportunity to forgo prosecution by declaring their illegal money.

-The Scheme provides an opportunity to persons having undisclosed income in the form of cash or deposit in an account maintained with a specified entity (which includes banks, post office, etc.) to declare such income and pay tax, surcharge, and penalty totaling in all to 49.9 percent. of such declared income.
+The Scheme provides an opportunity for persons having undisclosed income in the form of cash or deposit in an account maintained with a specified entity (which includes banks, post office, etc.) to declare such income and pay tax, surcharge, and penalty totaling in all to 49.9 percent. of such declared income.
 Besides, the Scheme provides that a mandatory deposit of not less than 25% of such income shall be made in the Pradhan Mantri Garib Kalyan Deposit Scheme, 2016 (hereinafter ‘the PMGKY Deposit Scheme’) which has separately been notified by the Department of Economic Affairs

 As per recent corona relief, ‘Garib Kalyan Package’ announced by the FM Nirmala Sitharaman: